 We are offering a very special trip to El Salvador.

-> - Trip Length: 6 days
+- Trip Length: 8 days

-> - Rates: Rate per person = $1,955 (no single supplement)
+- Rates: Rate per person = $3,150 ($900 extra charge for single occupancy)

-> - Rates include: Domestic transfers, lodging, breakfast, lunch, dinner, scheduled group tours, entrance fees & Allianz travel health insurance.
+- Rates include: Domestic transfers, lodging, breakfast, lunch, dinner, scheduled group tours, park entrance fees and basic travel insurance.

-> - Not included: International airfare, customs & immigration fees and visas, alcohol, trip cancellation insurance.
+- Not included: International airfare, customs & immigration fees and visas, alcohol, trip cancellation insurance.

 - Adventure level: Easy, please check the “Welcome” page for definition